albarron/academic-kickstart/content/authors/alice/_index.md

 ---
 # Display name
-name: Paolo Gajo
+name: Alice Fedotova

 # Username (this should match the folder name)
 authors:
-- paolo
+- alice

 # Is this the primary user of the site?
 superuser: false